List of characters in The Loud House franchise: Shiloh Loud

+Albert Reynolds

-Albert (voiced by Fred Willard in S1E15A-S4E14B, Christopher Swindle in S5E9B, Piotr Michael in S5E25B-Present, portrayed by Bill Southworth in A Loud House Christmas) is the kids' maternal grandfather, Lynn Loud Sr.'s father-in-law, Rita's father, and Ruth's brother.
-He is often called "Pop Pop" by his grandchildren.
+Albert Reynolds (voiced by Fred Willard in 2016-2019, Christopher Swindle in "Resident Upheaval", Piotr Michael in 2021-present, portrayed by Bill Southworth in A Loud House Christmas) is the children's maternal grandfather, Lynn Loud Sr.'s father-in-law, Rita's father, and Ruth's brother.
+He is often called "Pop-Pop" by his grandchildren.
 It is revealed in the series that he was a former member of the United States military until his retirement.
 Albert wears a white button-up shirt, blue jean overalls with orange suspenders, a black belt, and white sneakers.
 He has a good relationship with his daughter and is very close to Lincoln, with whom he shares the same hair color and hairstyle.
 While it was revealed in "Cover Girls" that Albert is near-sighted, this is never brought up again in later episodes.
 Starting in "The Old and the Restless", Albert moved into Sunset Canyon Retirement Home where his old friends live.
-In "Pop Pop the Question", he proposes to Myrtle and are currently engaged.
+In "Pop Pop the Question", he proposes to Myrtle, and they are officially married in No Time to Spy: A Loud House Movie.

 Myrtle

-Myrtle (voiced by Jennifer Coolidge) is the girlfriend of Albert, making her the Loud children's unofficial grandmother.
+Myrtle (voiced by Jennifer Coolidge, understudied by Alex Cazares in No Time to Spy) is the girlfriend of Albert.
 Because she traveled extensively in her youth prior to meeting Albert, Myrtle never married or had children of her own.
 When she became Albert's girlfriend, she started to treat the Loud children as her own grandchildren.
 Upon accepting her, the children started to call her "Gran-Gran" as she had wanted them to call her.
 The episode "Resident Upheaval" reveals that Myrtle does not live at Sunset Canyon Retirement Home and only visits Albert there.
 By the end of the episode, Myrtle moves into Sunset Canyon Retirement Home with Gayle as a roommate.
-In "Pop Pop the Question", Myrtle propose to Albert while officially becoming the Loud children's official step-grandmother.
+In "Pop Pop the Question", Myrtle proposes to Albert while officially becoming the Loud children's official step-grandmother.
 It is also revealed that when she was younger, she was a secret agent who was in fake marriages with her partners as part of her cover on different missions.
 Her skills do help Lincoln perfect his spy tumbling.
+The film No Time to Spy shows her marriage to Albert and revealed that her spy code-name is Agent 28.

 Ruth

 Ruth (voiced by Grey DeLisle) is Albert's sister, Lynn Loud Sr.'s aunt-in-law, Rita's paternal aunt, and the Loud children's maternal great-aunt.
-She is depicted as a cat lady with a distasteful attitude, because she makes the kids eat old pudding and watch her cats when the Loud family visits.
+She is depicted as a cat lady with a distasteful attitude because she makes the children eat old pudding and watch her cats when the Loud family visits.
 She wears an olive green dress with flowers on it and white shoes.
 Ruth is also shown to have a sixth toe on her left foot which creeps out even Lynn Sr. Only Rita, Lana, and later Lily are the ones who can tolerate visiting her.